Ghosts of Shenks Ferry

 All told some 40 people—men and women—were employed here.
 Most were from the nearby village of Colemanville.
 A few came from York County, who commuted to work day by rowing across the river.

 You can still find the spot, but there’s not much to see.
 Only the foundation of a building remains.
 A small sign commemorates the location.
 Details on finding it are located below.

 Primed for Disaster

 Around 12:30 pm, several men had gone back to work in the punch house.
 Inside were 2,500 pounds of dynamite.
 Close by was a boxcar filled with cased dynamite ready to roll out to the Columbia and Port Deposit Railroad.
-In the storehouse was another two carloads of dynamite ready to be shipped.
+In the storehouse were another two carloads of dynamite ready to be shipped.
 Elsewhere in the plant was some 7,000 pounds of glycerine.

 The Unthinkable Happens